 4. Project & Solution Delivery – Critical Tasks

 The biggest transformations needed in project and solution delivery is clearly the methodology and solutions to drive more value, speed, and successful execution.

 Strong Project / Program Management is key and should be an area of continued competence investment.
 I ring-fenced top Project Managers, made it a core part of our IT Competencies, and continued to invest in new methodologies and talent!
 Given the business pressure and urgency, we began investing in Critical Chain Project Management methodology.
 Leveraging the “Theory of Constraints” work by Goldratt and others, we began delivering value from projects faster, more consistently, and with better leverage of resources (people, contingency spend, partners, development, etc.).

 In parallel to the Project Management investments, we began investing in Agile-DevOps methodology and solutions to move to a more agile solution delivery needed with Digitizing key business processes.
-In addition to tackling massive development costs due to waterfall requirements/custom development cycles, we became better positioned to take advantage of RPA in operations and the massive manual testing processes plaguing our largest most complex transformations (legacy non-negative impact testing HELL!).
+In addition to tackling massive development costs due to waterfall requirements/custom development cycles, we became better positioned to take advantage of enterprise automation in operations and the massive manual testing processes plaguing our largest most complex transformations (legacy non-negative impact testing HELL!).

 The DevOps Model with traditional players and disruptive innovators began a powerful cycle of simplification, speed, and strong operations!
 Even in the BI/Analytics domain, we brought in disruptive innovators to drive Agile/DevOps.
 Lingaro DevOps Model below:

 On the testing front (where nearly 45% of the IT spend is trapped in major projects), it is now critical to move to a continuous / autonomous testing capability.
 On the Duracell and Coty divestitures, we dealt with over 40,000 and 100,000 business test cases respectively (many still executed manually).
 Tricentis Continuous Testing Model below: